JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 > The list is not complete and will be updated continuously.
 Please check corresponding code documentation when encountering any API not listed below.
 >
+> In some cases, such documentation might not be available inside the IDE for the current target plaform version.
+Please use <control>Go to file</control> to browse the latest version in the [intellij-community](https://github.com/jetbrains/intellij-community) GitHub repository instead.
+>
+> Please use the feedback form on the bottom of this page if you encounter missing/unclear information.
+>
 {type="tip"}

 ## IntelliJ Platform